|

 restricted account from which money can only be spent on grants that directly benefit the

+programs and organizations it supports.
 "Michael Bolton cares about all of the organizations

 that this [foundation] has given grants to over the years," said Jacqueline Smaga, a